hashchange/cloudypass/Readme.md

 The best way to handle this problem is to avoid the situation altogether: Do not edit the database on multiple mobile devices while you are offline.

 (Otherwise, to preserve your edits, you would have to save a renamed copy of the file rather than overwrite the version in the cloud.
-That course of action contradicts everything you should normally do – [see above](#sync-conflict-on-mobile).
+That course of action contradicts what you should normally do – [see above](#sync-conflict-on-mobile).
 When you are back home at your computer, you would also have to [merge](https://keepass.info/help/v2/sync.html) the renamed database into your local database manually.)

 That may sound complicated, but the good news is that you are unlikely to run into this issue, at least as a single user.
 When you are offline for an extended period of time, there probably won't be a reason for you to change entries in Keepass.